 Past Simple Tense

-A Past Simple Tense is a verb form of a sentence that tells about any action, event, moments, or circumstance that happened in the past or occurred completely.
+A Past Simple Tense is a verb form of a sentence that tells about any action, event, moment, or circumstance that happened in the past or occurred completely.
 It is also called a preterite or past indefinite.

 The verb form used in this sentence is also called the past simple form of the Verb.